ydataai/ydata-profiling/README.md

 ### Command line usage

-For standard formatted CSV files (which can be read directly by pandas without additional settings), the pandas_profiling executable can be used in the command line.
-The example below generates a report named Example Profiling Report, using a configuration file called default.yaml, in the file report.html by processing a data.csv dataset.
+For standard formatted CSV files (which can be read directly by pandas without additional settings), the `pandas_profiling` executable can be used in the command line.
+The example below generates a report named _Example Profiling Report_, using a configuration file called `default.yaml`, in the file `report.html` by processing a `data.csv` dataset.

 ```sh
 pandas_profiling --title "Example Profiling Report" --config_file default.yaml data.csv report.html
 ```

-Additional details on the CLI [on the documentation](https://pandas-profiling.ydata.ai/docs/master/pages/getting_started/quickstart.html#command-line-usage).
+Additional details on the CLI are available [on the documentation](https://pandas-profiling.ydata.ai/docs/master/pages/getting_started/quickstart.html#command-line-usage).

-## Examples
+## 👀 Examples

 The following example reports showcase the potentialities of the package across a wide range of dataset and data types: